netidx/netidx-book/src/administration/configuration.md

 - auth: The authentication mechanism used by this server.
 One of Anonymous, Local, Krb5, or Tls.
 Local must include the path to the local auth socket file that will be used to verify the identity of clients.
 Krb5 must include the server's spn.
-Tls must include the domain name of the server, the path to the trusted certificates, the server's certificate (it's CN must match the domain name), and the path to the server's private key.
+Tls must include the server's expected name, the path to the trusted-CA bundle, the server's leaf certificate, and the path to the server's private key.
 For example,

   ``` json
   "Tls": {
       "name": "resolver.architect.com",